How to remove apps promoting scams like Amazon loyalty program scam?

-Written by Tomas Meskauskas on
+Written by Tomas Meskauskas on (updated)

 What is "Amazon loyalty program" scam?

-This deceptive website is designed to look like a legitimate survey from Amazon, although, the actual Amazon company has nothing to do with this scam.
-As a rule, scammers behind such pages attempt to trick visitors into believing that in return for participation in a survey they can receive some prize.
-It is common that such survey scams are used to extract sensitive information.
-It is strongly recommended not to trust this or any other deceptive, unofficial site.
-Also, it is worthwhile to mention that such pages often get opened through other untrustworthy sites, deceptive ads or by installed potentially unwanted applications (PUAs).
+This deceptive website may appear similar to a legitimate survey from Amazon, however, the official Amazon company has nothing to do with this scam.
+Generally, scammers behind such web pages attempt to trick visitors into believing that, in return for participation in a survey, they can receive a prize.

 Name | Amazon loyalty program pop-up |

-Threat Type | Phishing, Scam, Social Engineering, Fraud |
+Threat Type | Phishing, Scam, Social Engineering, Fraud. |

-Fake Claim | Visitors can win an iPhone 11 Pro (or other prize) |
+Fake Claim | Visitors can win an iPhone 11 Pro (or other prize). |

 Symptoms | Fake error messages, fake system warnings, pop-up errors, hoax computer scan. |